 As I woke up in the ICU, my first reaction was fury.
 I was supposed to be with Chaim and I wasnt.
 As I lay in my hospital bed surrounded by medical stuff, I tried to figure out what my next move should be.
 In the midst of cogitating, a man walked into my cube and introduced himself as the staff psychiatrist.
 I don't even remember his name.
 I'll call him Dr. X. He asked that same stupid question I had heard from countless physicians throughout my childhood, Tell me how this happened.
 I had gotten very expert at spinning and obfuscating the truth in order to protect myself from the very real consequences of admitting that truth.
 So, it was not difficult for me to spin a believable tale that would make this guy go away.
 I told him that I had been an idiot college student, and I added, you know the type.
 He laughed and nodded.
 I proceeded to give him an explanation, that in hindsight, he should have seen right through.
 He didnt.
 He simply admonished me to be a bit wiser and he added that I was too bright to be doing something this stupid.
 I told him I appreciated the compliment and promised I'd be more responsible in the future.
 He left satisfied.

 Tangent!
 Hoping to actually update the style of my steadfast website.
-Insights concerning the pro design at https://americandentaloflagrange.com?
-Unquestionably a terrific LaGrange based dental surgeon online when desired in the whole GEORGIA areas.
+Insights concerning the pro design at http://dominionlendingniagara.ca?
+Unquestionably an awesome St Catharines based mortgage specialist that cares when desired in the whole Ontario areas.
 Send an opinion.
 Thx!

 I told Dr. G. once that I've tried to imagine what would have happened to me if HE had been the psychiatrist that day instead of Dr. X. I know exactly what would have happened.
 He d have listened very politely to my tale and when I was done he'd have given me that clinical look he gets when he knows he's being manipulated.
 Hed have simply said, I've listened to you, now let me tell you what I think happened.
 I would have been sunk.
 Fortunately, from my perspective at the time, Dr. X was no Dr. G.